 Rajan Chettiar is one of the first two collaborative lawyers in Singapore trained at Monash University.
 He successfully handled the first collaborative case in Singapore in 2013.
 He is also a Court-appointed Child Representative who assists the Family Justice Courts in resolving child custody issues.

 Pro-bono work is something that he encourages his firm to take part in and he personally takes up cases referred by the Pro Bono Office of the Law Society of Singapore and participates in legal clinics run by the Family Justice Courts and the Community Justice Centre.
 He is also a Primary Justice Lawyer, an initiative set up by the Community Justice Centre to offer legal advice and information on alternate dispute resolution services.

 Other than legal work, Rajan is involved in the community and has been involved in the disabled cause in Singapore since 1995.
 He is an active volunteer in the Law Society of Singapore and a past member of the Council of the Law Society of Singapore.
-He also volunteers in the Singapore Academy of Law, Centre for Family Harmony (a voluntary welfare organisation handling child access cases) and at SPD (formerly known as the Society for the Physically Disabled).
+He also volunteers in the Singapore Academy of Law, Centre for Family Harmony (a voluntary welfare organization handling child access cases) and at SPD (formerly known as the Society for the Physically Disabled).